-Any removed course is listed in 1 to 2 of the files, but only 1/3 of the courses are preserved in at least one file.
-The other 2/3 of the courses were actually not archived.
+Any removed course is listed in 1 to 2 of the files, but only 1/3 of the courses were actually preserved in at least one file and it’s hard to know which unless you download and extract the file.
+The other 2/3 of the courses were not archived.
 To extract the files after downloading, you need the following tools:

 Installing Python 3 should be straightforward.
 To install Warcat on PC, either follow the instructions on the Warcat webpage (may contain typos) or as follows:

-- Search “cmd” in start menu and run.
+- Search “cmd” in the start menu and run.

 - Type pip install warcat into the window and enter.

 - Type py -m warcat –help and enter to view help.
 Displaying help indicates successful installation of Warcat.